 We are located in the Raleigh, NC area.
 We are dedicated to building a refuge where unwanted birds from the pet trade can find a home.
 This means that we must build a foundation, and work towards creating a sustainable business model that will allow our refuge to thrive and grow in order to continue its mission well into the future.
 With this in mind, we are planning for the future while working for the present.

 Where we stand now:

 This organization is truly in its infancy.
-An application has been filed to obtain 501(c)3 status as a charity so that we can begin fundraising efforts.
+We incorporated as a Non-profit in the state of North Carolina in April of this year.
+We have received our Letter of Determination and are now recognized as a tax-exempt charity and we are now actively fundraising.
 We can't do this alone and we welcome volunteers!
 Please contact by email at info AT avianrefuge DOT org if you are interested in helping out in any way.
 (Email address has been typed out phonetically to avoid spam bots - please change the AT to @ and dot to . before emailing and leave out the spaces)

 Keep in mind that we are in the Raleigh, NC area, if you are thinking about visiting or volunteering.